Theory Test information

 Full leather interior

-Electric seat adjustment
+Electric seat adjustment for forwards, backwards, tilt and height

 Power assisted steering